 I got my Ph.D. from Brandeis University in 2017, followed by a three-year postdoc leading lab research on the DARPA-funded Communicating With Computers program.
 I also have an M.A. in Computational Linguistics from Brandeis (2013) and a B.S. in Computer Games Development from DePaul University (2010).
 I've worked in various aspects of AI, linguistics, defense, gaming, and education for a number of years.

 As an academic, my research revolves around using computational models of intelligence to tell us more about human intelligence, and how our methods of perceiving and interacting with the world determine how we communicate about it.

-I currently live outside Boston, MA, but this summer I will be relocating to Fort Collins, CO.
+I've lived in Maryland, New Mexico, Chicago, Ohio, and most recently, Boston, MA, where I began my academic career.
+I currently live in Fort Collins, CO, with my wife, Heather, and our kids, Ananya and Rohan.
 When not practicing computational shamanism, I run long distances, play heavy metal guitar, and enjoy pretending to be an author and a chef.
-Here are my two cats, Hex and Bilbo.
+Here are my two cats.

 If you are interested in collaborating, drop me a line below!

 Before you send your message, please read the Frequently Asked Questions.

 If that page doesn't answer your question, please use the form below.
 I regret that I may not be able to respond to every properly conducted query, but I will try.